CLICK HERE to meet your judges!

 COSTUME COMPETITION RULES

 1. One costume per person.
 No separate entries from the same person.
-All entries must be made in person at one of the trade show booths.

 2. All costumes should come from an established cartoon, TV show, movie, comic book, anime, video game, manga, novel, movie or jrock/jpop artist.
 Please bring reference photos or drawings of the character.
 Non-established and fan-designed characters are allowed on a case by case basis.
 Please contact firstname.lastname@example.org if this is the case.